PyconUg/pycon-africa/CONTRIBUTING.md

 ```sh
 python manage.py runserver
 ```
-Log into the superuser account via [http://localhost/accounts/login]
+Log into the superuser account [http://localhost/accounts/login] Access the admin dashboard [http://127.0.0.1:8000/organizers/] Add an event year []

 ## We Develop with Github
 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.